chrismaltby/gb-studio-site/content/docs/music.md

 # Frequently Asked Questions

-**Q: Can I use mp3s with this?**
+**Q: Can I use mp3/wav files?**

-A: No.
+A: No. In rare circumstances, you could convert a .wav file to .midi, quantizing the result, and convert that .midi to .MOD.
+It will sound much better to write the song you want using a tracker, or to use community-made GBT-compatible music.

 **Q: Can I use this .MOD file I found online?**

-A: Most likely, no. Your .MOD file has to be specifically formatted within what you get in `template.mod`, with the limitations mentioned above.
+A: It won't sound as intended.
+Some .MOD files don't tune all their instrument samples the same way, and this will be exposed as only the raw notes are imported to GBT Player.
+If you're lucky, it can be done.
+Any `===` notes need to be replaced with the `EC1` effect.
+All instrument restrictions should apply, and Channel 4 most likely will need to be moved to another channel or removed alltogether.

 **Q: How do I stop a note from playing?**